 by Bram Stoker

 Dracula is a novel.
 But what, exactly, is a novel?
-"Novel" is one of the loosest categories to describe literary genre out there.
+"Novel" is one of the loosest categories to describe literature out there.
 A novel is a work of fiction, usually written in prose (not poetry), and it's usually pretty long.
 Dracula definitely fits all those criteria, so we're going to call it a novel—despite that totally misleading author's note (check out "What's Up With the Epigraph?") that claims this book is nonfiction.